followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/060 Customize Appointment Tooltip.md

 ---

-If you use only jQuery, combine HTML markup for tooltips manually with jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).
+If you use only jQuery, combine HTML markup for tooltips manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
 To apply this markup, use the [appointmentTooltipTemplate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#appointmentTooltipTemplate) callback function as shown in the following code.

     <!--JavaScript-->var schedulerData = [{
         text: "His Girl Friday",